Biden’s VA pick, Denis McDonough, tells lawmakers he’ll fight for veterans

 “I do not support privatization,” he told Sen. Bernie Sanders (I-Vt.), who has long been suspicious of Trump’s expansion of the program as a means to close VA hospitals.

 “I do recognize that community care [provided by private doctors] will continue to be a part of how the VA provides care to veterans,” McDonough said.

-To Republicans concerned that the Biden administration might restrict outside care, McDonough said he did not foresee big changes, although said he would work to improve on administrative problems that plague the system.
+To Republicans concerned that the Biden administration might restrict outside care, McDonough said he did not foresee big changes, although he said he would work to improve on administrative problems that plague the system.

 Among his first priorities would be ensuring that veterans and their health-care providers get vaccinated against the coronavirus.
 Veterans in VA care and its medical staff have logged 198,000 virus cases since the pandemic started.

 “Your chief responsibility during this unprecedented time will be to save as many lives as possible,” Committee Chairman Jon Tester (D-Mont.), told McDonough.

 Sen. Mazie Hirono (D-Hawaii) pressed him to set a specific goal, as the president has for the country, for the number of veterans he hopes to get vaccinated by a certain date.

 Tester asked how McDonough planned to address sexual harassment at VA, an issue faced by many female veterans.
 McDonough pledged to “lean into this issue” on Day 1 “to try to set a culture that underscores that such activity will not be tolerated.”

 The issue provided an unstated counterpoint to former secretary Robert Wilkie, who was found by investigators in a December report by VA’s inspector general to have campaigned to discredit a congressional aide who said she was sexually assaulted at VA’s medical center in the District.
-Wilkie disputed the report’s conclusions.

 “Those of us who will ask questions don’t want to get a response that’s off point and finally it tapers out,” said Sen. Bill Cassidy (R-La.).
 McDonough promised to work with Congress in a “collaborative and consultative way.”

-McDonough’s nomination caught veterans groups off guard, as they had hoped to see someone who served in the post-9/11 era take the job.
+McDonough’s nomination caught veterans groups off guard because they had hoped to see someone who served in the post-9/11 era take the job.
 Those concerns seem to have ebbed.

 McDonough said he got a taste of the veteran’s life on trips to Iraq and Afghanistan while he served in the Obama White House.
 He said he saw the effects of long deployments on families and regularly visited wounded troops at Walter Reed National Military Medical Center.